UVADS/ds5110/04_mllib_intro_and_supervised_learning/intro_and_learning_outcomes.md

 ## INTRODUCTION

 In this module, you will get an overview of machine learning in PySpark using the MLlib package.
-Then, you will learn how to implement classification tasks and build your own classification model, working with a tumor dataset.
+Then, you will learn how to implement classification and regression tasks.

 Important point about MLlib:
 MLlib supports two interfaces for implementing machine learning.